Gormley (horse)

 Gormley (foaled March 20, 2014, in Kentucky) is a two-time Grade I winning-American Thoroughbred racehorse.
 One of the leading contenders on the 2017 Road to the Kentucky Derby, Gormley finished ninth in the Derby and fourth in the Belmont Stakes.
 He was retired in October 2017 to Spendthrift Farm, where his sire, Malibu Moon also stood.

 Background

-Gormley is a bay colt with a thin blaze and a sock on his left-hind leg.
+Gormley is a bay stallion with a thin blaze and a sock on his left-hind leg.
 His sire is Malibu Moon, best known as the sire of Kentucky Derby winner Orb.
 He is the first foal out of Race to Urga, a stakes winner by Bernstein.
 Gormley was bred by Castleton Lyons & Kilboy Estate and was entered in the Keeneland September Sale as a yearling, but did not reach his reserve price of $150,000.
 He was then purchased privately after the sale by Jerry and Ann Moss.

 Gormley is named after British sculptor Antony Gormley.
 "It was a name I was familiar with from my many trips to England," said Ann Moss.
 "I’ve tried to buy a few of his sculptures, but I couldn’t get it done."